JamesHadden/pressos/php/RedHatModel.md

 ---

 ### Lets talk about some **principles** for selecting software
-Lets call them Jeremy's golden rules for buying ;-)
+Lets call them James' golden rules for buying ;-)

 1. Software for your enterprise needs to be proven and ready for production <!-- .element: class="fragment" data-fragment-index="1" -->
 2. Everything you run in production should have long term enterprise grade support <!-- .element: class="fragment" data-fragment-index="2" -->